The Enterprise System Spectator

 Although open source software now completely dominates some categories of software, this has not been true for enterprise applications, such as ERP or CRM.
 What is it about enterprise applications that makes them so resistant to open source as a business model?

-My friend and fellow analyst Holger Mueller has a good post on Why Open Source Has Won, and Will Keep Winning.
+My friend and fellow-analyst Holger Mueller has a good post on Why Open Source Has Won, and Will Keep Winning.
 Read the whole thing.
 In Holger's view, which I agree with, the battle between open source and propriety software is over, and open source won.
 In just a short fifteen years or so, it is hard to find any commercial software vendor attempting to build new platforms based on proprietary code.
-He writes.
+He writes:

 Somewhere in the early 2000s, Oracle dropped its multi-year, 1000+ FTE effort of an application server… to use Apache going forward… that was my eye opener as a product developer.
 My eye opener as an analyst was in 2013, when IBM’s Danny Sabbah shared that IBM was basing its next generation PaaS, BlueMix, on CloudFoundry… so, when enterprise software giants cannot afford to out-innovate open source platforms, it was clear that open source war-winning.
 As of today, there is no 1000+ people engineering effort for platform software that has started (and made public) built inhouse and proprietary by any vendor.
 The largest inhouse projects that are happening now in enterprises, the NFV projects at the Telco’s, are all based on open source.Holger's observation is certainly true for software at the platform or infrastructure level of the technology stack.
 All the examples that Holger cites, and nearly any other that he could cite, are in these categories.